 “Things don't happen TO you, they happen FOR you.”

-As a woman who had been diagnosed with unexplained infertility, let me paint a picture of my recent past
+As a woman who had been diagnosed with unexplained infertility, here were my stats:

 2 unsuccessful IVFs